Kevin Murphy (basketball): Professional career

 On September 8, 2016, Murphy signed with the Orlando Magic.
 However, he was later waived by the Magic on October 16 after appearing in two preseason games.
 On November 17, 2016, Murphy was reacquired by the Grand Rapids Drive.

-On April 22, 2017, Murphy signed with Guangxi of the Chinese National Basketball League.
-On July 19, 2017, Murphy scored a career-high 67 points to go along with 6 rebounds in a 118-132 loss to the Lhasa Pure Land.
+On April 22, 2017, Murphy signed with Guangxi Rhinos of the Chinese National Basketball League.
+On July 19, 2017, Murphy scored a career-high 67 points to go along with 6 rebounds in a 118–132 loss to the Lhasa Pure Land.

 On August 5, 2017, Murphy signed with Croatian club Cedevita Zagreb.
 On January 20, 2018, he parted ways with Cedevita.
 On September 26, 2018, Murphy signed with the San Miguel Beermen of the Philippine Basketball Association (PBA).

 In 2022, Kevin Murphy was named the Season 5 BIG3 MVP.

 In October 2022, Murphy played for Kuwaiti club Kazma in the 2022 Arab Club Basketball Championship.
 On October 12, in the quarterfinals, he scored 53 points in a 106–101 overtime win over Al Ittihad Alexandria.

 In February 2023, Murphy returned to the Philippines, this time signing with the NorthPort Batang Pier to replace Marcus Weathers as the team's import for the 2023 PBA Governors' Cup.

+In February 2024, Murphy joined Al Ahly Ly.
+On April 19, 2024, Murphy made his debut for Al Ahly Ly in the Basketball Africa League (BAL).
+He had 21 points, 5 rebounds and 6 assists in their opening day win over Bangui Sporting Club.

+In October 2024, Murphy joined another Libyan club in Al Ahli Tripoli, for the 2025 BAL qualification.
+On November 9, 2024, he scored 34 points in the decisive victory of Tripoli over the ABC Fighters, which clinched the team's first BAL participation in club history.